abinthomas15/udemy-javascript-tutorials/Js  Asynchronous, Ajax & Fetch API/readme.md

 * HEAD : Same as get but does not return a body
 * OPTIONS : Returns the supported HTTP Methods
 * PATCH : Update partial resources

+## Arrow Function

+using some key symbols we can make the code shorter one line function even does not need the braces

+## Async and Await

+whenever we are using async to begining of the function the we get a promise in the console